 WHAT TO WEAR & WHAT TO BRING

-**Please note that some of our policies have been updated to comply with CDC Guidelines as well as those set forth in the Restore Illinois - Licensed Day Care Guidance.
+**Please note that some of our policies have been updated to comply with CDC and DCFS guidelines.
 Click to see our COVID-19 Updates page.

 What to Wear: